-Typically students take the Step 1 exam between their second and third years in medical school.
-However, since Step 1 is turning Pass/Fail on January 25, 2022, it looks like many students will write their Step 1 exam earlier in the M2 year than usual.
+Generally speaking, students take the Step 1 exam between their second and third years in medical school.
+However, since Step 1 became pass/fail in January 2022, many students began writing their Step 1 exam earlier in the M2 year than usual.

 Students who follow an untraditional curriculum typically take the test after they take their NBME® Shelf exams.
 It’s also possible to take Step 2 CK before Step 1, but this happens less often.

-The USMLE Step 1 exam is available to take for most of the year with the exception of major holidays.
+The USMLE Step 1 exam is available to take for most of the year except for major holidays.
 You can keep track of any test center closures here.

 Who is eligible to take Step 1?

 - US & Canada MDs: Students officially enrolled in, or a graduate of, an LCME-accredited medical school in the US or Canada who will receive an MD degree are eligible to take the Step 1 exam.

 - US DOs: Students officially enrolled in, or a graduate of, a COCA-accredited medical school in the US who will receive a DO degree are eligible to take the Step 1 exam.